ErnestaRoschelle/Retail_Sales_Analysis/README.md

 •Enhancing marketing efforts for underperforming categories could significantly drive growth.

 •Expanding the Electronics category with new product lines offers potential for increased sales through upselling opportunities.

+•Focus on expanding the availability and variety of clothing, electronics, and beauty products expecially for teen age group which will help maximize sales potential and solidify their role as key economic drivers.